archit-builds/valory/README.md

   (`app/resolution/pipeline.py`, the `ambiguous` branch) — route those to a `pending_review` collection instead of calling the LLM.
-- Athlete dedup falls back to name-only matching when DOB is missing, and flags this with a warning in the seed summary — worth eyeballing those warnings after a real run in case two different people share a name.
+- Athlete dedup falls back to name-only matching when DOB is missing, and flags the athlete document with `_dedup_warning` — worth checking those after a real run in case two different people share a name.
+- The Groq model name (`GROQ_MODEL` in `.env`) can be deprecated without notice.
+If Layer 3 silently creates new orgs instead of merging, check `resolution_logs` for `method: "llm"` + `decision: "new_org"` entries — the `llm_reasoning` field will show the actual error.